 These mosquitoes are violent!
 I got out of the car for literally two minutes to take this welcome photograph, and when I got back inside I discovered that, in addition to the loads of bloody, dead mosquitoes I had smashed on my skin, I had acquired about a dozen huge bites, including four on my face.
 Thanks goodness my hair was long enough to cover my forehead, or I would’ve spent the rest of the weekend looking like an acne-riddled teenager.

 Fortunately, the welcome centers sell repellent, for people like me who forget to bring their own.
 The Shark Valley and Ernest Coe visitor centers are two of the most common entry points into the park.
-We stopped by the Ernest Coe center in Homestead to pick up maps and information from the rangers about where to see alligators.
+Shark Valley is on the north end of the park, easily accessible from Miami.
+We stopped by the Ernest Coe Center in Homestead to pick up maps and information from the rangers about where to see alligators.

 Where to see alligators in the Everglades

-You can take airboat rides in the Everglades, but I was not eager to do that because many people feel the rides aren’t environmentally friendly, since they take crazy-loud vehicles into otherwise peaceful and unreachable areas of the Everglades.
+You can take airboat rides in the Everglades (here’s a popular airboat ride day trip from Miami.)
+I was not eager to do that because many people feel the rides aren’t environmentally friendly, since they take loud vehicles into otherwise peaceful and unreachable areas of the Everglades.
 A more eco-friendly option is the tram that runs on a set path near the Shark Valley visitor center coming into the northern edge of the park along Route 41.